emf-creaf/traits_and_models/README.md

 - A database of bibliographic sources regarding the empirical evidence to support these assumptions.
 This is stored in file *data-raw/trait_hypothesis_support.xlsx*.

+## IV.
+Allometry harmonization

+### IV.1 Allometry harmonization scripts

+Each script is used to process the harmonization of a different data set.
+Any given script should have the following sections:

+1. Read database.
+2. Perform harmonization of columns (equations, parameters, response variables, predictors, …).
+3. Taxonomic harmonization, using function `traits4models::harmonize_taxonomy_WFO()`.
+4. Checking data base, using function `traits4models::check_harmonized_allometry()`.
+5. Storing.

+If a data base contains more than one allometric equation, steps \[a-e\] can be conducted as shown.
+Alternatively, steps \[b-e\] can be repeated repeatedly for different allometric equation.